On the modern web, having a website is only half the battle.

 Just note that if you use this method, you’ll always need to add a link to the canonical field in your Collection.
 Otherwise, the canonical code snippet will show up empty in your source code.

-If you’re in the habit of republishing your articles on Medium, LinkedIn, or any other blogging platform, be sure to add rel=canonical to your original post and the syndicated version.
-If you’re syndicating your content on Medium, make sure you use its import tool to ensure it adds the canonical link automatically.
+If you’re in the habit of republishing your articles on Medium, LinkedIn, or any other blogging platform, Google no longer recommends adding rel=canonical to syndicated content links.
+Their updated guidance reads:

 8. Work that (auto-generated) sitemap

 When you set up custom domain hosting with us, Webflow automatically creates one key element of your website SEO for you: an XML sitemap.